 Students must pass a comprehensive written examination covering the required curriculum and students' historical concentrations, with a pass percentage of 70 or higher in order to graduate.
 A student may take the written examination only twice.
 The examination should be taken during the final semester prior to graduation.
 The written examination will be graded by three full-time faculty members.
 Each member's numerical score will be added together and divided by three to compose the pass percentage.
-(Offered each fall and spring semester only.) \Prerequisite: Completion of HIS 103, HIS 400, HIS 451, HIS 452, fifteen credit hours in concentration, and a minimum of 90 credit hours.
+(Offered each fall and spring semester only.)
+Prerequisite: Completion of HIS 107 (Public History students are exempted), HIS 400 or HIS 401, HIS 451, HIS 452 or HIS 454 (Public History students), fifteen credit hours in concentration, and a minimum of 90 credit hours.